 The Cafe is so full, mainly tourists, serving good deserts and nice coffee and tea.
 The next door of the cafe is also very crowded, thanks to JK Rowling.
 If you want some dessert and coffee plus some inspiration, visit the Elephant Cafe 🙂

-Some bikini cyclists passed by the city with loud sound system so it attracted a lot of attention.
-Their body were painted with some words, can’t really see what were written.
+Some bikini cyclists passed by the city with a loud sound system so it attracted a lot of attention.
+Their body was painted with some words, can’t really see what was written.

-One last glance of Edinburgh Castle before going to the car park.
-Walking on the cobble streets of Auld Reekie – the nickname of Edinburgh, meaning in Scots word as ‘smoke”.
+One last glance at Edinburgh Castle before going to the car park.
+Walking on the cobbled streets of Auld Reekie – the nickname of Edinburgh, meaning in Scots word as ‘smoke”.
 This is the place to get a feel for Auld Reekie (Old Smelly) but nowadays no more smelly smoke, a very nice and clean place.

-Self Drive in UK : Edinburgh – capital of Scotland
+Self Drive in the UK : Edinburgh – the capital of Scotland

 - Self Drive in Scotland